Hazelfire/thesis/index.md

 ITPs, which is again outside the scope of this living review.
 This review is comprehensive in covering the development of ITPs up until 2014.
 However, at 7 years, it is currently out of date.

+## Limitations with current work
+As much as this work does make progress on the current state of the field, it is not without limitations.
+This section covers possible limitations on this work, or items that were deemed out of scope but would be helpful.

+One limitation of this work is that although it does represent a review of the field, the review would likely not be suitable as an introduction.
+Often, reviews allow users unfamiliar with a field to introduce themselves and better understand the topic so that they can make direct work.
+This review does not do this, and instead tracks the progress of the field, and may be more suitable to people within it.

+A second limitation is that this review may contain errors in it, one particularly prominent likely source of error was that this review was performed by a non-mathematician.
+This means that although the packages were attempted to be classified correctly, there may be errors made in the classification.
+This could be remedied through allowing viewers or visitors to suggest edits and corrections to the state of the review.
+This is fully possible in a living review.
+However, this feature is not implemented in this review.
+This, however, could easily be done at a future date.

+A third limitation is that although this is a living review, it does not often reference conference papers or journal articles, even though it possibly could.
+A more complete living review might include a discussion of the current trends in research, such as the usability research done on a particular theorem prover.
+We chose to exclude this from the current contribution due to requiring a large amount of manual work to keep up to date.
+However, we are convinced that such a review would be worth the effort in creating.

+## Summary
+This thesis was motivated by ITP systems having low usability, and their potential in creating verified software.

+This thesis opens with a literature review of the usability of ITPs to uncover possible usability problems.
+From these usability problems, we selected a subset to determine whether they still existed in ITPs, and determined how to track progress on them.

+Finally, we contributed a living review that tracks the these issues in ITPs.
+This living review mainly tracks the scope of mathematical libraries of ITPs, but further includes details about math notation and counterexample generators.

+This contribution will continue to shed light on ITPs and their capabilities from now until into the future.

 # Bibliography